Moro-Locrio (rice with black beans and pork) combines two Dominican classics, it mixes rice, pork, and black beans in one flavorful dish.

 [Recipe + Video] Moro-Locrio (Rice with Black Beans and Pork)

-- 2 pound [0.75 kg] of sliced smoked pork meat, like pork chops, ham hock or ham, cut into small pieces
+- 2 pound smoked pork chop, [0.75 kg] sliced, or smoked ham hock, or ham, cut into small pieces

 - 1 small red onion, diced